ZELLMECHANIK-DRESDEN/ShapeOut/dev/Readme.rst

 Test binaries
 ~~~~~~~~~~~~~
-After each commit to the ShapeOut repository, a binary installer is created
+After each commit to the Shape-Out repository, a binary installer is created
 by `Appveyor <https://ci.appveyor.com/project/paulmueller/ShapeOut>`__.
 Click
 on a build and navigate to ``ARTIFACTS`` (upper right corner right under
 the running time of the build).
 From there you can download the executable